MarcosKlender/WarpPortfolio/README.md

 ## About The Project

+> [!IMPORTANT]
+> I'm glad to announce that this project is available on [Astro Themes](https://astro.build/themes/details/warp-portfolio)! 🚀

 WarpPortfolio is a web portfolio inspired by Warp Terminal.
 Built with Astro and Tailwind CSS, this project aims to provide a sleek and modern portfolio template.